 - Criminal bid rigging and price fixing

 - Money laundering and Bank Secrecy Act violations

 - False Claims Act and FIRREA

-Nick is recognized in Chambers USA, where clients are quoted as saying that his “client service is impeccable” and he is “highly responsive, empathetic and able to provide very sound, objective guidance,” and is consistently recognized by The Legal 500 and Euromoney’s Benchmark Litigation.
+Nick has been recognized in major industry publications.
+In Chambers USA, sources are quoted as saying that he “brings a high-class level of investigation to every single matter he touches;” “he’s very reassuring;” his “client service is impeccable” and he is “highly responsive, empathetic and able to provide very sound, objective guidance.”
+He is also consistently recognized by The Legal 500 and Euromoney’s Benchmark Litigation.
 Earlier in his career, he was named to Global Investigations Review’s “40 Under 40” recognizing the world’s leading investigations specialists under 40, and to Law360’s list of five nationwide “Rising Stars” in white collar litigation.

-Before joining Simpson Thacher, Nick served for six years in the Department of Justice as an Assistant United States Attorney in the U.S. Attorney’s Office for the Southern District of New York, where he was a member of the Securities and Commodities Fraud Task Force and the computer hacking group of the Major Crimes Unit.
-As a federal prosecutor, Nick led parallel investigations with the Securities and Exchange Commission, the Commodity Futures Trading Commission, FBI, and other law enforcement and government agencies.
-He also conducted criminal jury trials and evidentiary hearings in federal district court and argued appeals in the U.S. Court of Appeals for the Second Circuit.
+Before joining Simpson Thacher in 2010, Nick served in the Department of Justice as an Assistant United States Attorney in the U.S. Attorney’s Office for the Southern District of New York, where he was a member of the Securities and Commodities Fraud Task Force and the computer hacking group of the Major Crimes Unit.
+As a federal prosecutor, Nick led parallel investigations with the Securities and Exchange Commission, the Commodity Futures Trading Commission, FBI, and other law enforcement and regulatory agencies.
+He also prosecuted criminal jury trials and conducted evidentiary hearings in federal court in the SDNY and argued appeals in the U.S. Court of Appeals for the Second Circuit.